BrianHicks/brianthicks.com/content/post/breaking-out-of-deeply-nested-json-objects.md

 They're flexible, but don't combine key-value and structural semantics the way JavaScript objects do.

 Elm *does*, however, have a first-class representation of key-value data structure: `Dict`.
-Even better, `Json.Decode.dict` provides an easy way for us to map the keys of a JSON object into a `Dict`, if only we give it a decoder for the value:
+Even better, `Json.Decode.dict` provides an easy way for us to map the keys of a JSON object into a `Dict`.
+We only need to give it a decoder for the value:

 ```elm
 import Dict exposing (Dict)